-Metric: Non-completer Rate
+Effectiveness of Action: Effective Metric: Non-completer Rate

 Analysis Statement: As noted in the metric section above, our non-completer rate shows our non-completer rate was 11.86%, which is above +1.86 of our expected outcome of 10%.
 Teachers and administration agree that it is important to continue the strategies for this goal.
 Because of the feedback from teachers, we will continue this action into the new three-year cycle.

-Action 3.5: Title 1 - Helping Homeless
+Action 3.5: Title 1 - Helping Homeless Effectiveness of Action: Effective

-Metric: Percentage of Homeless Served Analysis Statement: As noted in the metric section above, all of our homeless students were provided services this year.
+Metric: Percentage of Homeless Served

+Analysis Statement: As noted in the metric section above, all of our homeless students were provided services this year.
 Counselors, teachers, and administration agree that it is important to continue the strategies for this goal.
 Because of the feedback from teachers, we will continue this action into the new three-year cycle.